wuhanstudio/u8g2-arm-linux/README.md

 U8g2 is a monochrome graphics library for embedded devices, and I ported it onto arm linux.

-It should work fine on virtually all devices running linux with i2c support, since no libraries pertaining to specific platforms has been used, yet you need to choose right compilers for your devices.
+It should work fine on virtually all devices running linux with i2c, spi support, since no libraries pertaining to specific platforms has been used, yet you need to choose right compilers for your devices.

 ## Todo list